-It is estimated that at least one third of the human population is infected with this disease at any time.
+It is estimated that at least one third of the human population is infected with tuberculosis at any time.
 It can affect many different areas of the body including the chest, skin, bones, kidneys and brain.
 Approximately eight million new cases occur each year with over 3 million deaths attributed to this illness.
-It has been guessed that one human infection occurs each second and that any individual infected with untreated pulmonary infection (the so called ‘open case’) can infect up to 10 others.
+It has been suggested that one human infection occurs each second and that any individual infected with untreated pulmonary infection (the so called ‘open case’) can infect up to 10 other people.

 Mode of Infection

 The initial exposure to infection with tuberculosis may not cause any serious symptoms and the disease may be ‘enclosed’ by body defences at that time.
 However, with the onset of any immunodeficiency disorder (eg AIDS, Leukaemia, Steroid usage etc) this personal protection may become deficient and the disease may reactivate and lead to the standard symptoms.

-Even though this disease is found in every country throughout the world the main incidence is in the developing parts of our world.
+Even though this disease is found in every country in the world, it mainly occurs in the developing countries.
 It is estimated that over 90% of the world’s tuberculosis is confined to Africa, Central and South America, and Asia.
 Significant disease outbreaks also occur in some of the island countries.

-Chemotherapy for this disease is changing as resistance to the classical drugs is growing at an alarming rate.
-The prolonged course of treatment required is a major disincentive for many to complete their course and so recent regimes are evaluating much shorter intensive courses.
+Medications used for treating this disease are changing as resistance to the classical drugs is growing at an alarming rate.
+The 6 months of treatment required is a major disincentive for many to complete their course.
+So recent regimes are evaluating much shorter intensive courses.

 Effective treatment has reduced mortality by 42%.
 It’s time to get tested and treated now.